zheng1xiao/CCL/README.md

    CCL-B.py：CCL is applied in B-SZZ
    CCL-AG.py：CCL is applied in AG-SZZ
    CCL-MA.py：CCL is applied in MA-SZZ
    CCL-RA.py：CCL is applied in RA-SZZ

+* oracle/:Storing oracle test(Manually annotated JDT project)

+* SZZ/:The SZZ algorithm marks code changes to determine whether defects are introduced